capacitor-community/generic-oauth2/README.md

 They share the same core features and therefore the plugin should work either way.

 #### PWA

-Setting up Azure B2C in July 2021 presents me with `microsoftonline.com` urls, so the config looks like:

 ```typescript
 import {OAuth2AuthenticateOptions, OAuth2Client} from "@byteowls/capacitor-oauth2";